CAVEconnectome/Tourguide/docs/index.md

-# GuidebookV2
+# TourGuide

-Docs for GuidebookV2.
+Docs for TourGuide